simul/Teleport/docs/unity/index.rst

 You can create a GameObject in Unity that has the Monitor component.
 If not, one will be created when you run the project.

 When running, the server awaits connections via the Teleport protocol.
 When a client connects, the server creates a player instance.

+A client, when connected, will maintain a list of Nodes (i.e. GameObjects in Unity) that are relevant to it.
+The space around the client's own position is called its Area of Interest (AOI).
+The server will send it updates for all Nodes within its AOI.

 Inputs
 ======